touchlab/SKIE/README.md

 }
 ```

-If you want to add a dependency to some SwiftKt artifact (for example to use annotation configuration), then register the repository in the given `build.gradle.kts`:
+Then register the repository in the given `build.gradle.kts`:

 ```kotlin
 repositories {